JackKelly/rfm_edf_ecomanager/README.md

 Current status
 ==============

-The code is "feature complete" and implements in that it implements all of the features listed in the [user manual](https://github.com/JackKelly/rfm_edf_ecomanager/wiki).
+The code is "feature complete" in that it implements all of the features listed in the [user manual](https://github.com/JackKelly/rfm_edf_ecomanager/wiki).